 Tennessee's Most Popular Cities for Travel

-- Knoxville: Music.
+Music.
 Culture.
 Mountains.
 Cuisine.
 Art.
 Knoxville has something for everyone.
 It is a big city with big-hearted people, and you will love the easygoing, warm vibe of Knoxville.
-Don’t miss the famous Bijou Theatre, the Urban Wilderness Park, and the city’s breathtaking historic homes during your time there.
+Don't miss the famous Bijou Theater, the Urban Wilderness Park, and the city's breathtaking historic homes during your time there.

 Key Guidelines for Travelers in Tennessee